-It doesn’t matter where you’re going to use your under-desk elliptical, it might be for work, it could for home use, either way, the very fact you’re looking for one means you’ve understood the benefits these excellent mini machines can have on our lives.
+It doesn’t matter where you’re going to use your under-desk elliptical; it might be for work, it could for home use, either way, the very fact you’re looking for one means you’ve understood the benefits these excellent mini machines can have on our lives.

-When the American Heart Association released their findings on the health risks of sitting for long periods, the news was kind of shocking, revealing that sitting for hours at a time can increase the risk of heart disease, diabetes, and cancer.
+When the American Heart Association released its findings on the health risks of sitting for long periods, the news was kind of shocking, revealing that sitting for hours at a time can increase the risk of heart disease, diabetes, and cancer.